shadai-group/shadai/README.md

 # SHADAI Intelligence Client

-A Python client for interacting with the SHADAI Intelligence API.
+A Python client for interacting with the SHADAI API.
 This client provides a simple interface for document processing, querying, and session management.

 ## Installation